 Business credit card activity has the potential to affect both your personal and company credit ratings, while others will just affect your business’ credit score.
 This largely depends on the credit card company’s credit bureau reporting policy.

-If your business card issuer reports all business credit activity to credit bureaus for both businesses and consumers, the transactions you make with your corporate credit card might be factored into your overall credit utilization ratio.
+Your business credit can affect your personal credit if your business card issuer reports all business credit activity to credit bureaus for both businesses and consumers.
+The transactions you make with your corporate credit card might be factored into your overall credit utilization ratio.
 If you’re carrying a large balance on your business card, this could in turn hurt your personal score.

 If the issuer of your business card reports to personal bureaus, this activity has the capacity to improve your personal score.
 However, you must be sure to use it properly and avoid late or missed payments.